DrA1ex/JS_ParticleSystem/README.md

 ### Simulation Player
 You can use [Simulation Player](https://dra1ex.github.io/JS_ParticleSystem/n_body/player) to watch recorded simulations.

-_Note:_ Please be patient, files may be very large (200MB), so loading may take a while.
+_Note:_ Please be patient, files may be very large, so loading may take a while.
+Pay attention to the package size written in brackets.

 _Demo links_: